Radially polarized synchrotron from galaxy-cluster virial shocks: Introduction

 In order to address these challenges, further establish and map virial shocks, and constrain the shock and magnetic field orientations, we study the polarization of radio emission from stacked clusters, separating its radial and tangential components as defined with respect to the center of the cluster.

-Collisionless shocks are thought to generate or amplify magnetic fields parallel to the shock front, so synchrotron emission from shock-accelerated electrons (predicted \citep{WaxmanLoeb00}, simulated \citep{KeshetEtAl03, KeshetEtAl04}, and later detected \citep{KeshetEtAl17,HouEtAl23}) should be polarized perpendicular to the shock front.
-In the idealized case of an approximately spherical virial shock, the edge-on emission should be radially polarized, with a high, $\sim75\%$ polarization fraction in the non-magnetized strong-shock limit.
+Collisionless shocks are thought to generate or amplify magnetic fields parallel to the shock front, so synchrotron emission from shock-accelerated electrons (predicted \citep{WaxmanLoeb00}, simulated \citep{KeshetEtAl03, KeshetEtAl04}, and later detected \citep{KeshetEtAl17,HouEtAl23}) should be polarized perpendicular to the front.
+In the idealized case of an approximately spherical virial shock, the edge-on emission should be radially polarized, with a high, $\sim75\%$ polarization fraction in the non-magnetized upstream, strong-shock limit.
 Radial polarization is expected from stacked clusters even if the underlying shocks are non-spherical, provided that the signal is well-localized radially, as is the case near $\tau=2.4$.
 In particular, this applies to emission from a common minimal or maximal normalized shock radius, where the shock normal is locally radial.
-Interestingly, preliminary evidence suggests that excess $\tau\simeq 2.4$ discrete radio sources indeed tend to be radially polarized \citep{IlaniEtAl24a}.
+Interestingly, preliminary evidence suggests that the excess $\tau\simeq 2.4$ discrete radio sources indeed tend to be radially polarized \citep{IlaniEtAl24a}.